 We are a multigenerational group of people from all walks of life who have different professional backgrounds and live across Germany.
 We all dedicate time and work for Ecohimal on voluntary basis.
 Some of us are working in development cooperation while others are driven by their motivation to achieve positive things together.
 What holds us together is our common goal: we want to improve the living conditions of people.

-“The idea of founding an NGO for cooperation with Nepal immediately inspired me.
-It is great fun to work with such different people on a common goal and to see what everyone can contribute in their own way.
-After all, this commitment can be traced back to a terrible event, the earthquakes in spring 2015.
-At that time the life in Nepal suddenly affected us directly as we followed the images and news from Nepal.
+“The idea of founding an association for cooperation with Nepal immediately inspired me.
+It’s great fun to work with such diverse people towards a common goal and see how everyone contributes in their own way.
+Ultimately, our commitment is due to a terrible event – the earthquakes in spring 2015.
+At that time, we were all affected and paralyzed by the images and news from Nepal.
 Now I am looking forward to the future and hope that we will find many like-minded people and donors for our projects.”

 “I’m Anna.
 In 2021, I visited Nepal for the first time with Clemens, Nicole, and Marvin.
 Getting to know the country was incredibly fun.
 I was especially struck by the friendliness of the people, the vibrant colors, and the impressive nature.

 I live in Munich and work as a consultant for municipal climate protection.
 That’s why our stove projects are particularly important to me because, in addition to improving the health of the villagers, they also protect the Nepalese mountain forests and the climate.”

 “Already during my studies, I was fascinated by the people, culture, and unique nature of Nepal.
 Through an internship, I had the opportunity to spend several months in Nepal in 2017 for the first time.
 Since then, the country has held a special place in my life – I have formed important friendships and feel connected to the country.